Are you the one whose feet sweat even in winter? Have you ever wondered, “Why are my feet sweating but are cold?” Then today’s article is for you.

 There are more sweat glands in the feet than anywhere else, which is why you will tend to feel sweaty feet.
 If you stay up all day, the sweat in your shoes becomes a perfect haven for bacteria.
 Here are some tips you can use to prevent the excessive sweating of feet:

 Good plantar hygiene

 Even though dermatologists are not for daily health, wash your feet like the rest of your body at least once a day.
-If you sweat feet, we advise you to wash them morning and evening.
+If you sweat your feet, we advise you to wash them morning and evening.

 Take the time to clean your entire foot by not forgetting the space between each of your toes.
 Once clean, dry them properly, especially between your toes.
-A wet foot is a breeding ground for the proliferation of bacteria, causing the bad smell.
+A wet foot is a breeding ground for the proliferation of bacteria, causing a bad smell.

 To prevent your feet from sweating excessively, you can: